- Author: Furious

 Abilities to Train

 - Summon Voidwalker: The second demon you can summon is your voidwalker, obtainable after a quest starting at level 10.
 The quest is fairly simple, but will take some time.
-It is more than worth it because you’ll use your voidwalker exclusively once you learn how to summon him.
+It can be skipped for now if you intend to use your imp until level 20.

 - Summon Succubus: At level 20 you can learn how to summon another demon, your succubus.
-Your succubus is primarily good for crowd control, but this isn’t actually very useful to you while leveling.
-The end of the quest chain will give you a Small Soul Pouch though, which do make the quests a good choice here.
+Your succubus is your primary pet for levelling.
+This thanks to the high DPS and mana gain of the pet.
+The end of the quest chain will also give you a Small Soul Pouch.

 - Summon Felsteed: At level 40, you are rewarded with a free mount!
 This quest is ridiculously simple, only requiring you to visit Strahad Farsan in Ratchet, The Barrens.
 This costs you absolutely nothing and you’ll receive a 60% speed mount to speed up the leveling process!

-- Inferno (Infernal Demon): Once you’ve reached level 50, you can learn how to summon an Inferno after completing a questline, which you can use to enslave an infernal.
+- Inferno (Infernal Demon): Once you’ve reached level 50, completeing this quest allows you to learn how to summon an Inferno, which you can then use to enslave an infernal.
 Unless you really want access to an infernal, consider skipping this quest altogether.

 - Ritual of Doom (Doomguard Demon): At level 60 you can start the questline to learn Ritual of Doom.
 The doomguard is quite strong, but the questline is fairly difficult and requires multiple people to complete.
 Considering you need to be level 60 for this and the demon has limited use, you’ll want to skip this one too.